ChandrasekarPerumal/CarParking/README.md

-Instructions to followed:
+Instructions to followed:<br>
-1.First create the space using 1st end-point
+1.First create the space using 1st end-point<br>
-2.Add some colors data
+2.Add some colors data<br>
-3.Then check the other endpoints
+3.Then check the other endpoints<br>

 REST API Endpoints: